Philippine history is chock-full of ingenious Filipinos who engaged themselves in espionage.

 During the war, Tudtud was living near the Mabolo Elementary School which was previously converted into a Japanese garrison.
-Using his location to his advantage, Tudtud cloaked himself under the guise of a businessman and a friend of the Japanese, but at the same time provided the Cebuano-American guerrilla movement with vital intelligence.
+Using his location to his advantage, Tudtud cloaked himself under the guise of a businessman and a friend of the Japanese, all the while providing the Cebuano-American guerrilla movement with vital intelligence.

 Probably one of the most underrated WWII heroines, Josefina Guerrero had an unlikely background: she was diagnosed with leprosy shortly before the Pearl Harbor attack.
 But instead of becoming a burden, her condition served as Guerrero’s key to work as a spy for the United States.